 The NCWIT Academic Alliance (AA) Engagement Team is responsible for reaching out to potential new members.
-Currently the Academic Alliance comprises more than1,000 representatives from over 350 institutions.
+Currently the Academic Alliance comprises more than1,200 representatives from nearly 400 institutions.
 These institutions include two-year and four-year schools, research universities, community colleges, minority serving institutions (MSIs), and historically black colleges and universities (HBCUs), which offer degree programs ranging from Associate's degrees through PhDs.
 With the increasing number and diversity of institutional members, this team also focuses on increasing engagement between members.
 There are two activities that have recently been the focus of the team, increasing engagement and providing more benefits specific to NCWIT members to increase the value of their membership in the Academic Alliance.

 Engagement Project Team Goals:

 - Rollout of the new online activity tracking system.
 All members are encouraged to login and submit their activities into the new Activity & Change Tracker http://www.ncwit.org/activities